posit-dev/py-shiny/README.md

 To learn more about Shiny see the [Shiny for Python website](https://shiny.rstudio.com/py/).
 If you're new to the framework we recommend these resources:

--   Why [Shiny is better](https://posit.co/blog/why-shiny-for-python/) than Dash and Streamlit.
+-   How [Shiny is different](https://posit.co/blog/why-shiny-for-python/) from Dash and Streamlit.

 -   How [reactive programming](https://shiny.rstudio.com/py/docs/reactive-programming.html) can help you build better applications.